-Moxa AirWorks AWK-6232 with dual-RF wireless capability allows wireless users to access network resources more reliably.
-The AWK-6232 is rated to operate at temperatures ranging from -40 to 75°C and is rugged enough for any harsh industrial environment.
+Moxa AirWorks AWK-5232 with dual-RF wireless capability allows wireless users to access network resources more reliably.
+The AWK-5232 is rated to operate at temperatures ranging from 0 to 60°C for standard models and -40 to 75°C for extended temperature models, and is rugged enough for any harsh industrial environment.

 - □ Overview

 - □ Package Checklist

 - □ Product Features

 - □ Product Specifications

 - ☐ Functional Design

 - > LED Indicators

 - Beeper

 - > Reset Button

-- Wiring the Digital Inputs and Relay Contact (Digital Output)
+- Relay (Digital Output)

-- Antenna
+- Antennas